Sand 34 ~ 21st June 2015 ~ 263ft ~ Brean, Somerset, UK

 Sand 32 ~ 28th May 2015 ~ 277ft ~ Burnham-on-Sea, Somerset, UK

-Paul Burton and myself visited Burnham-on-Sea recently to create this 277ft 'padded cube' artwork.
-The exposed beach was a tricky canvas to work upon (what with its water channeled undulations and changing surface textures), but it was a pleasure to spend an afternoon creating art next to the towns iconic 'lighthouse on legs', which was erected in 1832!
-Open the following link in a new tab for more info on the towns lighthouses: http://www.burnham-on-sea.com/lighthouses.shtml
+Paul Burton and myself visited Burnham-on-Sea recently to create this 277ft ‘padded cube’ artwork.
+The exposed beach was a tricky canvas to work upon (what with its water channeled undulations and changing surface textures), but it was a pleasure to spend an afternoon creating art next to the towns iconic ‘lighthouse on legs’, which was erected in 1832!
+Click on the following link for more information: https://en.wikipedia.org/wiki/Burnham-on-Sea_Low_Lighthouse

 Sand 31 ~ 23rd May 2015 ~ 262ft ~ Brean, Somerset, UK

 Here are the photos of the art I made at Brean on 23rd May with the kind help of Paul Burton, Mirka Stadtruckerova, and Stuart Dike.
 The star design measured 262ft across and took us all afternoon to create.
 Winds speeds were predicted to be relatively light that day, so I invited drone pilots: Matthew Williams and MrGyro along to help us record the art.
 As it transpired, despite the sunny conditions, we all ended up having to contend with 20+mph winds blowing straight in off of the Bristol Channel.